-Thailand is losing its reputation as a cheap travel haven.
-As I highlighted in a recent blog post, prices have been creeping up for many years amid booming tourism and rapid economic growth.
+Thailand is losing its reputation as a cheap travel haven for backpackers.
+But have those days disappeared?
+Prices have been creeping up for many years amid booming tourism and rapid economic growth.
 Tourist hotspots like Bangkok and the southern islands have become particularly expensive, and those cheaper off-the-beaten-path gems are becoming harder to find.
 Even so, with a bit of nous, it’s still possible to travel Thailand on a budget and have a great time.

-We recently spent a month in the country, beginning in Phuket and slowly making our way north via Bangkok to Chiang Mai and Chiang Rai.
+We spent a month in the country, beginning in Phuket and slowly making our way north via Bangkok to Chiang Mai and Chiang Rai.
 Below I have compiled some of the money-saving tricks we learned along the way.

 1. Eat street food